-Education keywords are the primary determining factor for whether or not your academic resume gets passed the ATS software.
+Education keywords are the primary determining factor for whether your academic resume gets passed the ATS software.
 Incorrect formatting and heavy use of graphics will not allow the ATS to continue analyzing your resume.

 Using a heavy graphic resume could eliminate you from getting your resume to the human eye.

-Knowing where and how to use these education keywords on your resume will also determine if your resume is selected for further consideration.
+Knowing where and how to use these education keywords on your resume will determine if your resume is selected for further consideration.

 All of this is done automatically, even before a human sees any resumes.
-To get to a human, then, applicants must be vigilant in making sure that the language in their resume and job application contains the kind of words that will trigger a positive response from the initial scan.
+To get to a human, applicants must be vigilant in making sure that the language in their resume and job application contains the kind of words that will trigger a positive response from the initial scan.